 Freedom!
 Hills were suddenly a pleasure; acceleration from each stop sign startling in its intensity.
 So that’s why people travel light on bicycles!

 (That little insight hasn’t prevented yet another equipment acquisition this week — now we’re both carrying nifty 10-meter handheld transceivers from AEA in Seattle.
 The sunspots are coming back, you know… it’s not like we have a choice.
 On two watts of voice this morning, driving a dipole in the back yard, I spoke with a fellow in the Canary Islands off the west coast of Africa.
 An addiction to technology and an addiction to cycling, it seems, can only be reconciled through either knee-destruction or a seriously decked-out support vehicle.)

 Onandonandon.
 The south beckons, the west beckons, the road beckons, intelligent friends out there in Dataspace beckon.
 We cruise the American scene, cynical sometimes, delighted othertimes, sensing the subtle flavors of change that season the land.
-All it takes is a few miles… a few weeks… a new TV series (or -sob!-its death)… and life evolves again.
+All it takes is a few miles… a few weeks… and life evolves again.
 You get used to it.
 You get SO used to it, in fact, that staying someplace a week makes things seem a little too familiar.

 How will it end?
 Or will it?

 You must log in to post a comment.